Giovanni Torlonia, 1st Prince of Civitella-Cesi

 Giovanni Raimondo Torlonia (May 1755 – February 25, 1829) was a famous Franco-Italian banker to the Vatican and noble of the Torlonia family.

-In 1785 he inherited the fortune of his father Marino Torlonia (1725–1785; in early life Marin Torlonias, of Augerolles, France), who had become a successful businessman and banker in Rome.
-As a reward for the administration of the Vatican finances, in 1794 Pope Pius VI created Giovanni Torlonia Duke of Bracciano and Count of Pisciarelli; in 1803 Pope Pius VII further created him Marquis of Romavecchia and Turrita and 1st Prince (Princeps Romanus) of Civitella Cesi; in 1809 he was elevated to Patrician (with confirmation of that honor by Pius VII on January 19, 1813) and in 1820 became Duke of Poli and Guadagnolo, with other titles.
+In 1785 he inherited the fortune of his father Marino Torlonia (1725–1785; in early life Benoît Marin Tourlonias, of Augerolles, France), who had become a successful businessman and banker in Rome.
+As a reward for the administration of the Vatican finances, in 1794 he became a noble of the Holy Roman Empire and Pope Pius VI created him Count of Pisciarelli; in 1803 Pope Pius VII further created him Marquis of Romavecchia and Turrita and 1st Prince (Princeps Romanus) of Civitella Cesi; he bought in 1803 the Duchy of Bracciano; in 1809 he was elevated to Patrician (with confirmation of that honor by Pius VII on January 19, 1813) and in 1820 became Duke of Poli and Guadagnolo, with other titles.

-He was the builder of the Villa Torlonia in Rome (started 1806), as well as other Torlonia villas.
+He was the builder of the Villa Torlonia in Rome (started 1806), and he acquired the Palazzo Bolognetti-Torlonia in 1807, as well as other Torlonia villas.

 In 1793 he married Anna Maria Schultheiss (1760–1840), and they had five children: